Currently there is not an FAQ for the CTE Dual Credit program

 Dual credit students enrolled in the CTE Dual Credit, College in the High School, and Running Start are considered regular college students and are protected by the Family Educational Rights and Privacy Act (FERPA).
 Parents and caregivers do not have access to their students' grades, class schedule, and other protected information from SPSCC.

-SPSCC can only provide this information to a parent or caregiver if the student has given the college permission.
+SPSCC can only provide this information to a parent or caregiver if the student has given the college permission or the parent can show the named student as a dependent in their care via a Parental Affidavit of Dependency.

 Release of Records

-Students may give parents or caregivers permission to view this information by submitting the Release of Records form in-person with a photo ID at the SPSCC One Stop (Olympia Campus, Bldg.
-22, or Lacey Campus Bldg.
-1).
-They can also email the form with a copy of their photo ID to enroll@spscc.edu.
+Students may give parents or caregivers permission to view this information by submitting the Release of Records form (see link below) in person with a photo ID at the SPSCC One Stop (Olympia Campus, Bldg.
+22).
+They can also email the form with a copy of their photo ID to enroll@spscc.edu.The Release of Records or Parental Affidavit gives parents access through the Enrollment Services Department to:

 Common Questions About Parent Access